ryancdickson/staging/docs/BR.md

 | `reasonCode`              | *               | When present (OID 2.5.29.21), MUST NOT be marked critical and MUST indicate the most appropriate reason for revocation of the Certificate. <br><br> MUST be present unless the reason for revocation (i.e., reasonCode) is unspecified (0). <br><br>See Section 4.9.1 for additional requirements. |
 | Any other value           | NOT RECOMMENDED | - |

+For any certificate revoked on or after 20XX-XX-XX, the reasonCode extension, if present, MUST contain one of the values specified below.
+The extension MUST be included for all permitted reasons except for unspecified (0).
 Table: Permitted reasonCode Values

 | __RFC 5280 reasonCode__   | __RFC 5280 reasonCode value__ |